 Note: The CoordPoint agent that runs on a given client cluster node monitors the keys for coordination points visible to that node alone.

-Note: [Solaris SPARC only] The ActionOnCoordPointFault attribute is not supported on Solaris 10, 11 x86 platform.
+Note: [Solaris SPARC only] The ActionOnCoordPointFault attribute is not supported in Solaris 11 x86 platform.

 For important information about this agent, refer to: